Ashish-s2/daily-commit/README.md

 # daily-commit
-Repository for daily GitHub contributions and addition
+Repository for daily GitHub contributions and addition of the daily